utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/passing-data-between-blocks.md

 warning: false
 ---

 Postman Flows can get data from API requests or directly from the **Start** block.
-This document describes how Postman Flows gets and handles data.
+This document describes how Postman Flows gets data and passes it between blocks.

 ## Contents